rancher/catalog-dockerfiles/glusterfs/README.md

   ...
 ```

-bring up the cluster with rancher-compose, if you would like to use Rancher networking use the setting `network_mode='container:glusterfs-peer'` if you would like to mount Gluster from systems outside of Rancher, use `network_mode=host`.
+bring up the cluster with rancher-compose, if you would like to use Rancher networking use the setting `network_mode='container:glusterfs-server'` if you would like to mount Gluster from systems outside of Rancher, use `network_mode=host`.
 When running on the 'host' network, you need to ensure you are running on a secure network otherwise others could gain access to your data.

 `network_mode=<network_mode> rancher-compose -p gluster up`